firebase/quickstart-js/functions/README.md

 cd web/functions
 ```

-Now you need to create a Firebase/Google Project.
+Create a Firebase/Google Developer Project.
 Do this on the [App Manager (Staging)](https://pantheon-staging-sso.corp.google.com/mobilesdk/console/)

 > PS: If you get an error you need to initially follow a [small process]((https://docs.google.com/document/d/18iI_4uG6uh_AcewWD9OVTQbq_xNZRNAUzgcf7QML2Ek/edit#heading=h.36bxeqj15c70)) to enable the experiment.